sidd-cr7/task-manager/README.md

 - Tasks are stored in local React state
 - No backend or database is used
-- Focus is on frontend state management and UI behavior
+- Focus is on frontend state management and UI behaviour

 ---